Sharky's Machine: Awards and nominations

+Soundtrack

 The opening credits use the 1979 hit song "Street Life", originally performed by The Crusaders with vocalist Randy Crawford.
 The recording in the film is a newer version (song length ~4:17) orchestrated by Doc Severinsen, inviting Crawford to reprise her vocal and who composed the original score, as well.
 This version is a much more powerful and faster-paced version with a full orchestra, and it was the one that Quentin Tarantino included in Jackie Brown (1997) (Crawford is given the only credit on the song title).

 As was standard for the time, little of Severinsen's score is included on the album, with many of his contributions being edited for the album tracks and several, like his version of "My Funny Valentine", being omitted altogether.

 The soundtrack album has been re-released after more than 30 years on the Varèse Sarabande label.

-Soundtrack

 The Sharky's Machine original motion picture soundtrack contained these tracks: